-Within the discipline you choose, you will have every opportunity to excel under the mentorship of dedicated faculty and in the culture that comes from the team-driven, collegial atmosphere created by your fellow engineering students.
+Within your discipline, you will have every opportunity to excel under the mentorship of dedicated faculty and in a team-driven culture united with fellow engineering students.

-Once you take your place in the workforce as part of the vast Embry-Riddle alumni network, you will be recognized as one of the best, among the best, contributing the best.
+Once you take your place in the workforce as part of the vast Embry-Riddle alumni network, you will be recognized as one of the best in the industry.

-Mechanical engineering is the broadest of these disciplines because of the breadth of opportunity open to its graduates.
+Mechanical engineering is the broadest of the engineering disciplines because of the numerous opportunities it opens for graduates.
 Employment forecasts remain strong even during times of economic downturn.

-The Bureau of Labor Statistics predicts increases in electrical engineering job opportunities through 2018.
-Demand for computer and software engineering careers remain at the highest levels globally.
+The Bureau of Labor Statistics predicts 21,300 new electrical engineering job opportunities through 2026.
+Demand for software engineering careers remain at the highest levels.